 - Marketing prepares the territory to capture while sales take the territory

 This is a very important difference between sales and marketing.

 Where you want your salespeople to dominate and capture, let your marketing focus on that place.
 Remember, even the Messiah in the Bible sent His disciples two by two to preach at the places where he Himself plans on doing a big crusade.

 So when the crusade eventually came it was massive.

 Laura Lake noted, “It’s the message that prepares the prospect for the sale.
 It could consist of advertising, public relations, social media, relationship marketing, brand marketing, viral marketing, and direct mail.”
-So if you want to dominate a particular territory, let your marketing go ahead and then get the sales people to follow on to the same territory and capture the sales.
-Let you marketing dominate where you want to capture.
+So if you want to dominate a particular territory, let your marketing go ahead and then get the salespeople to follow on to the same territory and capture the sales.
+Let your marketing dominate where you want to capture.